morrownr/88x2bu-20210702/README.md

 cd ~/src/88x2bu-20210702
 ```

-#### Step 8:  Enable Concurrent Mode ( cmode-on.sh ) (optional)
+#### Step 8: (optional) Enable Concurrent Mode ( cmode-on.sh )

-Note: see `Concurrent_Mode.md` in the `docs` folder.
+Note: see `Concurrent_Mode.md` in the `docs` folder to help determine
+whether you want to enable Concurrent Mode.

 ```
 ./cmode-on.sh
 ```

-#### Step 9:  Run a script to reconfigure the driver for Raspberry Pi hardware
+#### Step 9: Run a script to reconfigure for Raspberry Pi hardware

-Warning: This step only applies if you are installing to Raspberry Pi *hardware*.
+Warning: This step only applies if you are installing to Raspberry Pi
+*hardware*.

-Warning: You should skip this step if installing to x86 or amd64 based systems.
+Warning: You should skip this step if installing to x86 or amd64 based
+systems.

 - Option for the 32 bit Raspberry Pi OS to be installed to Raspberry Pi hardware